d3scomp/NPRG014/README_SCALA_CONFIG.md

 * On the left panel, select Scala.
 On the right panel, select IDEA.
 * Name the project e.g. ToDelete
 * To the right of the Scala SDK field, click the Create button.
-  Select the highest version number (e.g. 2.13.1) and click Download.
+  Select the highest version number and click Download.
 This might take a few minutes but subsequent projects can use the same SDK.
   Once the SDK is created and you’re back to the “New Project” window click Finish or discard whole project.